Skip to main content

 I found that the 4-40 x 1/4" bolts in this step were too short if the washer was used.
 So you may have to tighten the nut onto the bolt without a washer, it just may dig into the wood a little bit.

-• Use a pair of flush cutters to clip the leads as close to the surface of the jig as possible.
+• Use a pair of flush cutters to clip the leads.

-15. Now insert the Hall effect sensor into the corresponding slot in the front of your motor mount base.
-The leads should cleanly and securely insert into the 3 pin socket and the black plastic case should nest cleanly and flush with the engraved slot in the base.
-It may be necessary to slightly adjust the leads of the sensor so that they align properly with the three holes in the socket.
+9. Take the Hall effect sensor with shortened leads and insert it into the corresponding slot in the front of your motor mount base.
+The leads should firmly and securely insert into the 3 pin socket.
+Orient the sensor so that the faint white text on the front face points in towards the motor and and away from the outer wooden ring.
 It may also be helpful to use a pair of tweezers to gently place the sensor into the slot and align the leads.
 Do not use tweezers to push down on the sensor!
 Use a stronger tool for applying pressure.
+With the sensor securely insert, press on the front face of the sensor and apply pressure to bend the black plastic case backwards.
+This will cause the leads to bend.

-• Now insert the Hall effect sensor into the corresponding slot in the front of your motor mount base.
-The leads should cleanly and securely insert into the 3 pin socket and the black plastic case should nest cleanly and flush with the engraved slot in the base.
+• Take the Hall effect sensor with shortened leads and insert it into the corresponding slot in the front of your motor mount base.
+The leads should firmly and securely insert into the 3 pin socket.
+Orient the sensor so that the faint white text on the front face points in towards the motor and and away from the outer wooden ring.

 • It may also be helpful to use a pair of tweezers to gently place the sensor into the slot and align the leads.
 Do not use tweezers to push down on the sensor!
 Use a stronger tool for applying pressure.

-16. It may be necessary to sand down the mouse bites on the NeoPixel ring in order to make it fit properly.
-Grab a file or some coarse grit sandpaper and file down these rough bits until the ring is smooth and fits nicely inside of the laser cut ring.
-Locate the NeoPixel ring and orient it so that the IN pin is just slightly to the right of 12 o'clock.
-Place the NeoPixel ring on top of the wooden base, making sure to align the three pogo pins with the three holes (IN, G, PWR).
+10. Your Neopixel ring may already be smooth along the edges.
+If not, it may be necessary to sand the mouse bites on the ring to make it fit properly.
+Grab a file or sandpaper and file these bits until the ring is smooth and fits nicely inside of the laser cut ring.
+Locate the NeoPixel ring and flip it over so you see the three pin connector.
+You'll need to insert this connector into the corresponding connector on the left of your PCB assembly, highlighted here in green.
+Place the Neopixel ring on top of the PCB assembly and look at the assembly from the side.
+It is important to make sure that the pins on the Neopixel ring align properly with the connector on the PCB.

-• It may be necessary to sand down the mouse bites on the NeoPixel ring in order to make it fit properly.
-Grab a file or some coarse grit sandpaper and file down these rough bits until the ring is smooth and fits nicely inside of the laser cut ring.
+• Your Neopixel ring may already be smooth along the edges.
+If not, it may be necessary to sand the mouse bites on the ring to make it fit properly.
+Grab a file or sandpaper and file these bits until the ring is smooth and fits nicely inside of the laser cut ring.

-17. Locate the acrylic diffuser and the three wood screws (pointy ends).
+11. Locate the acrylic diffuser and the three wood screws (pointy ends).
 You will also need a flat blade screwdriver.
-Note that your screwdriver may look different than the one shown here.
+Unfortunately, the screwdriver that may have been provided to you in ECEG 201 may not fit the slotted heads of these screws.
+If that is the case, please use a different screwdriver.
+You can check the yellow DeWalt cabinet in the Maker-E for other options.
 Note that you may have to remove a protective film from one or both sides your acrylic diffuser.
 Once these films are removed your diffuser should be a milky, translucent white.
-Use the screwdriver to screw the three screws through the holes in the diffuser into the plywood.
-The holes in the plywood are undersized so you will need to use a little pressure when driving the screws to cut threads into the plywood.

 • Note that you may have to remove a protective film from one or both sides your acrylic diffuser.
 Once these films are removed your diffuser should be a milky, translucent white.